LTW-GCR-CSOC/csoc-installation-scripts/README.md

 ## Configuration

-TBC - information on configurable items related to the software.
+To be provided - information on configurable items related to the software.

 ## Usage

-TBC - show users how to use the software.
+To be provided - show users how to use the software.

 ## How to test the software

-TBC - information on how to run automated tests on the software.
+To be provided - information on how to run automated tests on the software.

 ## Known issues